2600hz/docs-sysadmin/doc/kazoo/cluster-guide.md

 Verify on kazoo in each zone that only freeswitch for that zone is visible.
 `sup ecallmgr_maintenance list_fs_nodes`

 Our example cluster assumes ecallmgr is started as a kazoo app on the kazoo server.
-If it is started separately with systemd or init on the kazoo server or on its own server, the command would be:
+If it is started separately, with systemd or init, on the kazoo server or on its own server, the command would be:
 `sup -necallmgr ecallmgr_maintenance list_fs_nodes`